 - Use Swagbucks to earn gift cards and use that instead of cash.

-- Eat less sweets in general (i.e. baking once a week instead of every night)
+- Eat less sweets in general (i.e. baking, or eating ice cream, once a week instead of every night)

 - Know that per ounce, honey is less expensive than maple syrup.

 Are you quitting sugar this year?
 What practical steps are you taking to reach this goal?